 * * * *

-Editor’s Note: Lou Sanders, who has his journalism degree from NYU, and his wife, Grace, graduate of Adelphi University, founded the Mineola American in 1952, giving the village its first successful newspaper.
-Lou and Grace have lived in Mineola for 59 years, and his popular column is a signature feature of this paper.
+Editor’s Note: Lou Sanders, who has his journalism degree from NYU, and his wife, Grace, a graduate of Adelphi, founded the Mineola American in 1952, giving the village its first successful newspaper.
+Lou and Grace, a graduate of Adelphi University, have lived in Mineola for 59 years, and his popular column is a signature feature of this paper.